The Leopold Writing Program

 May 16, 2025

-To be wild is to love freely, without shame, like an animal.
+To be wild is to love freely.
+Without restraint.
+Like an animal.

-There was once an old, blind dog that would bark incessantly as my four year old daughter dribbled a rebounding basketball on the road on our street.
+There was once an old, blind dog that would bark incessantly as a child dribbled a rebounding basketball on the road on my street.
 Each bounce brought with it a clang from the road, reverberating with the metal chunks that lay hidden under the surface of the black tar.
-Each bounce also brought with it an accompanying bark- a scruffy, hearty, bellowing bark.
+Each bounce also brought with it an accompanying bark - a somewhat scruffy, yet hearty and bellowing, bark.

-To love is to bellow aloud, clamor to be included in the play every single time since then and wait till the end of your days, steadfast as the wilderness.
+To love is to have bellowed aloud and clamor to be included in the play every single day since that solitary ruffle.

 May